cvc5/ethos/user_manual.md

 Note that the type for right and left associative operators with nil terminators is typically `(-> T T T)` for some `T`, where their nil terminator has type `T`.

-> Currently, if no nil terminator is provided, then the ALF checker will use the term `alf.null` as the nil terminator for the operator.
-The type rule for the operator is internally updated to accept `alf.null` as its second child.

 ### List

 Atomic terms can be marked with the annotation `:list`.